 Carbon steel also requires periodic seasoning like cast iron, which can be a problem for a pan used with liquids because they strip the seasoning.

 There aren't a lot of carbon steel cookware sets around, either, so if you want a matched set, carbon steel doesn't offer a lot of options.

 Example: Xtrema Traditions Sauce Pan

 NOTE: By ceramic, we mean fully ceramic, not ceramic-coated nonstick, which we discuss in the nonstick section below.

 Then why do people buy ceramic cookware?
-Primarily because it is considered the safest cookware on the market.
+Primarily because it is considered by some people the safest cookware on the market.
 It is--or is at least marketed as--a completely non-toxic, non-reactive cookware.
-The main purchasers of ceramic cookware are people whose number one concern is safety (and don't give a lick about heating performance).
+The main purchasers of ceramic cookware are people whose number one concern is safety (misguided though this may be).

-We do not recommend it for all the reasons above (e.g., heavy, fragile, and a terrible heat conductor), and also because we consider stainless steel to be equally safe, non-toxic, and non-reactive.
+We do not recommend ceramic sauce pans for all the reasons we gave (e.g., heavy, fragile, and a terrible heat conductor), and also because we consider stainless steel to be equally safe, non-toxic, and non-reactive.

 Example: Mauviel M'Heritage 250C Sauce Pan